fallen-icarus/cardano-options/README.md

   , offerBeacon :: TokenName
   -- | The token name for the ask beacon.
   , askBeacon :: TokenName
   -- | The strike price for this contract.
+It is always Ask/Offer.
   , strikePrice :: Rational
   -- | This contract's expiration.
   , expiration :: POSIXTime